 Too low and the nozzle digs into the freshly-laid down filament, causing distorted surfaces and nozzle snags.
 In addition to a stringy mess, this can result in the dreaded “Blob of Doom” that encases the nozzle, hotend, fan and other parts in a molten mass of melted filament.

 Refer to the Live-Z calibration procedure for details on Live-Z calibration

 A few notes:

 It’s very common to see heavy sheets of glass used on other printers.
-These are usually used to correct for severely warped print beds.
+These are laid atop severely warped print beds to get a more even print area.
 A large slab of glass adds tremendous weight to the Y carriage, often contributing to ringing print defects.
 Such measures are unnecessary on Prusa printers.

-Mesh bed leveling techniques are also referred to as Auto Bed Leveling (ABL) on many other printers, and may require adding hardware and making firmware modifications to add this capability to other printers.
+Mesh bed leveling is referred to as Auto Bed Leveling (ABL) on many other printers, and may require adding hardware and making firmware modifications to add this capability to other printers.
 Again, these capabilities are included as standard on the Prusa printers.